Harry & Meghan: Volume II

 The second volume also received mixed reviews from critics.
 Writing for The Independent, Jessie Thompson described the second volume as "an almost unendurable three additional hours of grudge-rehashing."
 While acknowledging their difficulties with the press, she believed "their Netflix show gives the impression of a narcissistic, curiously thin-skinned pair" that are "trapped in a royal soap opera of their own creation – feeding the exact beast they so longed to escape from."
 In her review for the i, Emily Baker wrote that the series contained "cringey (but admittedly sweet) stories of their self-described 'fairy tale'" that were aimed at "painting Meghan as a victim of both the tabloids' venom and the royal family (or rather, their PR teams)."
 She argued that the viewer could sympathize with their views but "we would all do well (Harry and Meghan included) to close the entire book."
-Writing for Forbes, Paul Tassi believed that despite its audience viewership "what seemed like it could be a positive PR moment for Harry and Meghan seems to have perhaps backfired as the series seems to much like...an attempt at a positive PR moment."
 Leila Latif of The Guardian believed the series did not "really provide much in terms of new information," but it "still lands a punch because there are so many unlikely twists."
 The BBC writer Katie Razzall called the series "heavily one-sided and selective," additionally stating that the couple might still have wanted "to battle royal institutions and the media," but that it might "turn out that their real battle" would be "with ongoing relevancy."